wesp3/ca-gallery/README.md

 # [Coding Academy - Base Gallery]
 A responsive portfolio grid to be used by Coding Academy students.

-Here is a link to check out the gallery of early projects of the course:
+Here is a link to check out the gallery of early projects made during the bootcamp:

 https://wesp3.github.io/ca-gallery/